-Settle in to the surrounding flora and fauna of the Swan Valley as you take the path less travelled.
-For a short exploration by foot or bike, discover one of the three towns that was established in 1829 upon settlement in Western Australia with the Guildford Heritage Walk Trails.
+Settle into the surrounding flora and fauna of the Swan Valley as you take the path less travelled.
+For a short exploration by foot or bike, discover one of the three towns that were established in 1829 upon settlement in Western Australia with the Guildford Heritage Walk Trails.
 However, if you’d rather get up close to the wildflowers and wildlife and reflect on the beauty of the region, then perhaps take one of the other various walks through Noble Falls, the Bells Rapids and Wandoo Heights.

 KEEN TO EXPLORE THE WORLD?

 Connect with like-minded people on our premium trips curated by local insiders and with care for the world